ubuntupunk/visidian/README.md

 ### Core Commands
 - `:VisidianDash` - Open the Visidian dashboard with quick access to all features
 - `:VisidianMenu` - Open the popup menu interface for quick navigation
-- `:VisidianFile` - Create a new markdown file in your vault
+- `:VisidianNote` - Create a new markdown note in your vault
 - `:VisidianFolder` - Create a new folder in your vault
 - `:VisidianVault` - Create or select a vault
 - `:VisidianHelp` - Open Visidian help documentation